teolemon/primarysources/frontend/README.md

 * Copy the content of `freebase2wikidata.css` into https://www.wikidata.org/wiki/MediaWiki:Gadget-PrimarySources.css
 * Copy the content of `freebase2wikidata.js` into https://www.wikidata.org/wiki/MediaWiki:Gadget-PrimarySources.js

-To update the gadget description edit https://www.wikidata.org/wiki/MediaWiki:Gadget-PrimarySources The configuration of the gadget is editable in https://www.wikidata.org/wiki/MediaWiki:Gadgets-definition
+To update the gadget description, edit https://www.wikidata.org/wiki/MediaWiki:Gadget-PrimarySources The configuration of the gadget is editable in https://www.wikidata.org/wiki/MediaWiki:Gadgets-definition